 The best way to protect against the flu is to get a flu shot each year.
-For flu vaccine, contact your doctor, pharmacy or grocery store.
-The Centers for Disease Control and Prevention recommends everyone getting a flu vaccine each year as soon as it is available.
+For flu vaccine, contact your doctor, pharmacy, or grocery store.
+The Centers for Disease Control and Prevention recommends everyone get a flu vaccine each year as soon as it is available.
 Anyone six months and older is encouraged to receive the vaccine, including pregnant women.
 If all healthy individuals receive a flu shot, those unable to receive a flu shot will be more protected.

 Tips to help stop the spread of germs at home, work, and school:

 - Avoid close contact with people who are sick.

 - Stay home when you are sick.

 - Cough or sneeze into a tissue or a sleeve.

 - Wash your hands often with soap and water to help protect yourself from germs.
 If soap and water are not available use an alcohol-based hand sanitizer.

 - Avoid touching your eyes, nose, and mouth.
 Germs spread this way.